 - Click the WhatsApp download link to download and install WhatsApp on your computer.

 - When you get the QR code prompt, use the mobile app’s scanner to scan it.

-- You will then be able to access all your chat history, and send and receive messages within the web interface.
+- You will then be able to access your chat history and send and receive messages within the web interface.

-Chats don’t have to be dull.
-You can dress up your chat by adding a wallpaper background either with a solid color, an image from the Wallpaper Library, or a photo from your camera roll.
-From the settings page, chose Chats > Chat wallpaper and pick from the Wallpaper Library, Solid Colors, or one of your own photos.
+Customizing your look is easy.
+From the settings page, choose Chats > Chat wallpaper and pick from the Wallpaper Library, Solid Colors, or one of your photos.

 WhatsApp Messenger is one of our favorite messaging apps because it’s user-friendly, and you can quickly acquire more advanced capabilities.
 Before you dive headfirst into the advanced features, we recommend getting comfortable with its basic functionality, like calls and texts.
 From there, you’ll be more ready to explore themes and other options.